 The Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU)-authorized National Surface Transportation Policy and Revenue Study Commission, which released a congressionally mandated report in January of 2008, called for interim investments of at least \$225 billion annually over the next 50 years at all levels of government.
 The February 2009 report of the National Surface Transportation Infrastructure Financing Commission set up under SAFETEA-LU estimated we need to invest at least \$200 billion per year at all levels of government to maintain and improve our highways and transit systems.
-The FAST Act did not meaningfully increase transportation revenues nor provide anywhere near these levels of investment.
+The Infrastructure Investment and Jobs Act was signed into law on Nov.
+15, 2021.
+The act makes a significant investment in infrastructure and includes the federal transportation authorization for fiscal year 2022 through fiscal year 2026.
+While the act boosts federal transportation spending over the previous FAST Act levels, federal transportation investments will remain significantly below the needs identified in 2008 and 2009.